daedae0621/daedae0621/README.md

 ### Hi there 👋 I'm Elaine FJ.
-I'm Elaine from Taiwan, and I do content on Developemnt.
+I'm Elaine from Taiwan, and I do content on Development.

 ## Skills and Experience
 * HTML / CSS / JS